Lester B. Pearson: Opposition leader (1958–1963)

-Prime Minister (1963–1968)
+Prime minister (1963–1968)

 Domestic policy and events

 Pearson campaigned during the 1963 election promising "60 Days of Decision" and supported the Bomarc surface-to-air missile program.
 Pearson never had a majority in the House of Commons, but he brought in many of Canada's major updated social programs, including universal health care (though that credit should be shared with Tommy Douglas, who as premier of Saskatchewan had introduced the country's first medicare system), the Canada Pension Plan, and Canada Student Loans.
 Pearson instituted a new national flag, the Maple Leaf flag, after a national debate known as the Great Canadian flag debate.
 He also instituted the 40-hour work week, two weeks vacation time, and a new minimum wage for workers in federally-regulated areas.

+In hopes of winning an outright majority, Pearson called an election for November 1965, three years before it was due.
+Ultimately, the Liberals were only able to pick up three more seats, leaving them two short of a majority.
+As in 1963, the Liberals were almost nonexistent in the Prairies, winning only one seat there, that of Veterans Affairs minister Roger Teillet.

 Pearson also started a number of royal commissions, including the Royal Commission on the Status of Women and the Royal Commission on Bilingualism and Biculturalism.
 These suggested changes that helped create legal equality for women and brought official bilingualism into being.
 After Pearson's term in office, French was made an official language, and the Canadian government provided services in both English and French.
-Pearson himself had hoped that he would be the last unilingual Prime Minister of Canada and fluency in both English and French became an unofficial requirement for candidates for Prime Minister after Pearson left office.
+Pearson hoped to be the last unilingual prime minister of Canada, and fluency in both English and French became an unofficial requirement for candidates for prime minister after Pearson left office.

+In 1966, the Canada Assistance Plan was introduced, under which the federal government supported provincial social assistance costs (including half the cost of various health services for those in need such as eyeglasses, dental services, and prescription drugs) and (as noted by one study) “required the provinces to provide assistance to those in need.”

-In 1967, Pearson's government introduced a discrimination-free points-based system which encouraged immigration to Canada, making it the first country in the world to do so.
+In 1967, Pearson's government introduced a discrimination-free points-based system which encouraged immigration to Canada, the first country to do so.

 Pearson oversaw Canada's centennial celebrations in 1967 before retiring.
-The Canadian news agency, The Canadian Press, named him "Newsmaker of the Year" that year, citing his leadership during the centennial celebrations, which brought the Centennial Flame to Parliament Hill.
+The Canadian news agency, The Canadian Press, named him "Newsmaker of the Year", citing his leadership during the centennial celebrations, which brought the Centennial Flame to Parliament Hill.